 One final thing to look out for is the wall-to-TV distance, which tells you the range of measurements for how far the TV can be moved from the wall.
 Mostly, this is important if you want your TV to sit flush to the wall, as you’ll want the minimum distance possible.
 But you may also want to check the maximum distance, in case you need to keep accessing cables without any difficulty.

-Best TV Wall Mounts in 2022 – secure that screen
+Best TV Wall Mounts in 2023 – top mounting brackets for TVs

 - Easy to install